Azure/azure-powershell/src/Orbital/docs/Get-AzOrbitalSpacecraft.md

 # Get-AzOrbitalSpacecraft

 ## SYNOPSIS
-Gets the specified spacecraft in a specified resource group
+Gets the specified spacecraft in a specified resource group.

 ## SYNTAX